Be sure you understand about locations before you try to index them.

 If the exact location that you need isn't on the body map, pick the closest location.

 The locations on the body map are only for showing that the hands touch or come close to the body.
-If a part of the body moves, index it with face/head/body (non-manual) parameters.
+If a part of the body (other than the hands) moves, index it with face/head/body (non-manual) parameters.

 If the hands do not touch the body or come close, we say that they are in neutral space.
 Usually the hands are directly in front of the body, or slightly left or right.
 Don't indicate a location if a sign is in neutral space.